cg-tuwien/Auto-Vk-Toolkit/docs/serializer.md

 	modelAndMeshes, 0, avk::sync::wait_idle()
 );
 ```
-Integrating the serializer into above code is easily done by introducing a condition at the beginning, to avoid scene loading from file, and swap some helper functions for their \*\_cached ones:
+Integrating the serializer into above code is easily done by introducing a condition at the beginning, to avoid scene loading from file, and swap some helper functions for their `*_cached` counterparts:
 ```
 gvk::orca_scene orca;
 std::unordered_map<gvk::material_config, std::vector<gvk::model_and_mesh_indices>> distinctMaterialsOrca;